hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

       + zero-based index at which to start extraction
       + negative index: indicating an offset from the end of sequence, e.g., `slice(-2)` extracting the last two elements in the sequence
       + undefined: start from the index 0
-      + greter than the index range of the sequence: return an empty array
+      + greater than the index range of the sequence: return an empty array
     + `end` (optional)
       + zero-based index before which to end extraction
       + extract up to but not including `end`